-County of (Note this form is to be submitted only by the apparent lowest responsible, responsive bidder.)
-If the goal of 10% participation be provide the following documenta , the Bidder shall Affidavit of I do here by certify that on the (Name of Bidd er) Project ID# (Project Name) Amount of Bid \$ I will expend a minimum of Minority business of professional se es will be en ervices.
-Suc mployed as constructio n subcontractors, Name and Phone Number Minority Category HUB Certified Y/N Work Description Dollar Value
+I do hereby certify that on the

+County of

+(Note this form is to be submitted only by the apparent lowest responsible, responsive bidder.)

+If the goal of 10% participation by HUB Certified/ minority business is not achieved, the Bidder shall provide the following documentation to the Owner of his good faith efforts:

+Affidavit of

+(Name of Bidder)

+Project ID#

+(Project Name) Amount of Bid \$

+I will expend a minimum of % of the total dollar amount of the contract with HUB certified/ minority business enterprises.
+Minority businesses will be employed as construction subcontractors, vendors, suppliers or providers of professional services.
+Such work will be subcontracted to the following firms listed below.
+(Attach additional sheets if required)

+Name and Phone Number Minority Category HUB Certified Y/N Work Description Dollar Value

+Minority categories: Black, African American (B), Hispanic (H), Asian American (A) American Indian (I),

+Female (F) Socially and Economically Disadvantaged (D)

+HUB Certification with the state HUB Office required to be counted toward state participation goals.
-Examples of documentation that may be required to demonstrate the Bidder's good faith efforts to meet the goals set forth in these provisions include, but are not necessarily limited to, the following:

-- A. Copies of solicitations for quotes to at least three (3) minority business firms from the source list provided by the State for each subcontract to be let under this contract (if 3 or more firms are shown on the source list).
-Each solicitation shall contain a specific description of the work to be subcontracted, location where bid documents can be reviewed, representative of the Prime Bidder to contact, and location, date and time when quotes must be received. - B. Copies of quotes or responses received from each firm responding to the solicitation. - C. A telephone log of follow-up calls to each firm sent a solicitation. - D. For subcontracts where a minority business firm is not considered the lowest responsible sub-bidder, copies of quotes received from all firms submitting quotes for that particular subcontract. - E. Documentation of any contacts or correspondence to minority business, community, or contractor organizations in an attempt to meet the goal. - F. Copy of pre-bid roster - G. Letter documenting efforts to provide assistance in obtaining required bonding or insurance for minority business. - H. Letter detailing reasons for rejection of minority business due to lack of qualification. - I. Letter documenting proposed assistance offered to minority business in need of equipment, loan capital, lines of credit, or joint pay agreements to secure loans, supplies, or letter of credit, including waiving credit that is ordinarily required.
+- Examples of documentation that may be required to demonstrate the Bidder's good faith efforts to meet the goals set forth in these provisions include, but are not necessarily limited to, the following: - A. Copies of solicitations for quotes to at least three (3) minority business firms from the source list provided by the State for each subcontract to be let under this contract (if 3 or more firms are shown on the source list).
+Each solicitation shall contain a specific description of the work to be subcontracted, location where bid documents can be reviewed, representative of the Prime Bidder to contact, and location, date and time when quotes must be received.

+B. Copies of quotes or responses received from each firm responding to the solicitation.

+C. A telephone log of follow-up calls to each firm sent a solicitation.

+D. For subcontracts where a minority business firm is not considered the lowest responsible sub-bidder, copies of quotes received from all firms submitting quotes for that particular subcontract.

+E. Documentation of any contacts or correspondence to minority business, community, or contractor organizations in an attempt to meet the goal.

+F. Copy of pre-bid roster

+G. Letter documenting efforts to provide assistance in obtaining required bonding or insurance for minority business.

+H. Letter detailing reasons for rejection of minority business due to lack of qualification.

+I. Letter documenting proposed assistance offered to minority business in need of equipment, loan capital, lines of credit, or joint pay agreements to secure loans, supplies, or letter of credit, including waiving credit that is ordinarily required.